-Studio 312 (120 seats) is the conservatory's principal performance venue.
+Studio 312 (120 seats) is presently the Conservatory's principal performance venue.
 The majority of student and faculty concerts take place here, totaling over 150 concerts per year.
-Studio 312 has a new lighting system, video projection capabilities and an 8.2 sound diffusion system.
+Studio 312 has a new lighting system, video projection capabilities, and an 8.2 sound diffusion system.
 The hall is equipped with hard disk recording and a nine-foot Steinway concert grand along with a nine-foot Yamaha Artist Series concert grand piano.

 Performing Arts Center

-Designed by the New York office of Pfeiffer Partners Architects, the new Leonard and Claire Tow Center for the Performing Arts will significantly enhance the performance, instructional and rehearsal opportunities for students and faculty of the Brooklyn College Conservatory of Music and the college's Department of Theater.
-It will also be the college's first "green building" targeted for LEED Silver Certification.
+Designed by the New York office of Pfeiffer Partners Architects, the new Leonard and Claire Tow Center for the Performing Arts will significantly enhance the performance, instructional, and rehearsal opportunities for students and faculty of the Brooklyn College Conservatory of Music and the college's Department of Theater.
+It is anticipated that the facility will be fully-equipped with new Steinway pianos.
+The PAC will also be the college's first "green building" targeted for LEED Silver Certification.

 - More Information (pdf)

-Whitman Hall is a 2,400-seat auditorium and is one of the premiere concert venues in the New York City area.
-The conservatory's large ensemble concerts and fully staged Opera Theater productions take place in Whitman Hall.
-This is also the main hall for the Brooklyn Center for the Performing Arts, which produces outstanding concerts throughout the year featuring world-class performers in a variety of genres, including classical, pop, ethnic and children's productions.
-Whitman Hall has recently undergone a $5 million renovation.
+Whitman Theatre is a 2,400-seat auditorium and is one of the premiere concert venues in the New York City area.
+The Conservatory's large ensemble concerts and fully-staged Opera Theatre productions take place in Whitman Theatre.
+This is also the main hall for the Brooklyn Center for the Performing Arts, which produces outstanding concerts throughout the year featuring world-class performers in a variety of genres, including classical, pop, ethnic, and children's productions.
+Not long ago, Whitman Theatre underwent a $5 million renovation and it is slated for more improvements over the coming years.

-Each classroom is equipped with a new Yamaha piano and state-of-the-art sound system.
+Each classroom is equipped with a well-maintained piano and state-of-the-art sound system.
 There are several dedicated teaching studios, including two piano studios; both contain two seven-foot grand pianos, a Steinway and Yamaha in each.
-The percussion studio contains marimba, xylophone, drumset, and four timpani and sound system.
+The percussion studio contains marimba, xylophone, drumset, and four timpani.
 There is also a dedicated voice studio.

-The Conservatory has 18 dedicated practice rooms, many of which contain new Yamaha upright pianos.
-Two rooms are equipped with baby grand pianos — one Yamaha and one Steinway.
-There are numerous student lockers available in the practice room area, including ones for larger instruments such as cello and guitar.
+The Conservatory has 18 dedicated practice rooms, each containing an upright or small grand piano.
+There are numerous student lockers available in the practice room area, including ones for larger instruments such as cello, bass, and guitar.

-There are also three dedicated practice rooms for percussionists, equipped with a full set of timpani and sound system, drumset, and mallet instruments.
+There are also three dedicated practice rooms for percussionists, equipped with a full set of timpani, drumset, and mallet instruments.

 In addition to the dedicated practice rooms, all classrooms are available for practice and rehearsal.
-Each classroom has a brand-new Yamaha baby grand piano or comparable instrument.
+Each classroom has an upright or grand piano.

 Whitman Hall houses three Steinway grand pianos.
 Studio 312 has one new Yamaha and a Steinway grand.
 The conservatory owns two celestes, two harpsichords, and woodwind, brass, and string instruments used primarily for music education classes.
 The percussion instrument collection is one of the best in the New York area.